A new documentary film about the visionary work of Dr. John Upledger, directed and produced by Russell Martin

-A screenplay for a film written by Russell Martin
+A screenplay for a film starring and produced by Dennis Haysbert and written by Russell Martin

 Army and CIA veteran Marcus Trudeau is a renowned remote viewer--someone with the ability to accurately witness events that occurred far away, in the distant past, or even in the future.
 When Marcus "views" a San Francisco kidnapping and works to save a small girl, he becomes the target of a

 multi-national defense conglomerate determined to do anything to ensure that its contracts--and its profits--are safe.
-Dennis Haysbert, who plays Mike, is the project's executive producer.
+Dennis Haysbert, who plays Marcus, is the project's executive producer.

 Boxing for Cuba